nulab/autog/README.md

 - `Greedy`: This is a solution to the feedback arc set ported from [ELK] source code, which in turn builds on the work of Eades et al. and Di Battista et al.
 It may get stuck in local optima.
 I found it useful to break two-node cycles such as edge pairs A->B and B->A  before running this algorithm.
 **NOTE:** The algorithm is non-deterministic; it arranges non-sink non-source nodes in the arc diagram randomly before reversing edges.
-Indeed this produces variable results.
+Indeed, this may produce variable results.
-This isn't great for testing/debugging, so as of v0 the random selection is disabled and replaced with `nodes[len(nodes)/2]`.
+This isn't great for testing/debugging, so as of v0 the algorithm defaults to `nodes[len(nodes)/2]`.
+To force the original behavior, call `autog.Layout` with `autog.WithNonDeterministicGreedyCycleBreaker()` option.

 ### Layering